Tomato Caper Pork on a brown plate with sun-dried tomato basil orzo in a bowl behind it next to a brown towel on a wooden surface (with logo overlay)

 • Place pork in pan and cook 2-3 minutes on each side

-• Transfer pork to baking skeet
+• Transfer pork to baking sheet

 • Coat pork with half of butter mixture